Easy Gifts to Make for a Man Using Your Embroidery Machine

 Father’s day shopping is especially difficult for me because my dad needs absolutely nothing and what he does want, he just buys.
 When I’m really grasping for straws – I’ll get him the latest hardcover non-fiction World War II book.
 Boring.
 But, he’ll likely read it, or at least it will look good collecting dust on his bookshelf.

 My husband may be worse – albeit in a different way.
 He’s just picky, and I have a about a .35 batting average in getting him something he actually likes, except when I pick him up some new Banana Republic Outlet boxer briefs.
-Those are always a winner.
+I know, I know, he’s a fancy guy.
+But those B&R boxer briefs are always a winner.

 A few years ago when I was in Banana Republic Outlet buying my husband his favorite underpants, I noticed a simple, stretchy blue belt and wondered if I could embroider on it.
 Since it was on major clearance, I made an impulse buy and gave it a go.